Ethycs/LLMKernel/docs/magic_guide.md

 # Cell 2: Ask about it in a different cell!
 What's in the image I just pasted?

+# Or copy a PDF file with Ctrl+C in File Explorer:
+%llm_paste
+✅ Pasted PDF 'report.pdf' (2.3 MB) - added to conversation context

+# Cell 3: Ask about the PDF
+Summarize this PDF for me

-# The LLM can see the image from the previous cell!
+# The LLM can see both the image and PDF from previous cells!

+# Platform-specific file copying:
+# Windows: Select file → Ctrl+C → %llm_paste
+# macOS: Select file → Cmd+C → %llm_paste
+# Linux: Select file → Ctrl+C → %llm_paste (requires xclip)
 ```

 ### `%llm_image`